 Students will complete their research projects remotely, submitting brief, weekly reports each Friday to Professor James Mitchell.
 The research project (2,500 words) should follow the same format as policy briefs (outlined in handbook received by each student at the start of the program) and submitted in the normal manner.
 These will be marked as usual, and all marks collated and forwarded as normal.
 Unless there are further unforeseen challenges, grades for the internship experience will not be delayed.

 University of Glasgow

-Beginning March 16, all face-to-face teaching on campuses in Glasgow and Dumfries will end and course materials will be placed online.
-The university has decided that they will not close at this time.
-Most facilities – including the library – will remain open.
+Beginning March 16, all face-to-face teaching on campuses in Glasgow and Dumfries ended and course materials were placed online.
+The following week the university campus facilities closed with social distancing measures implemented in the country.